 After four harrowing days at sea, the Anthem of the Seas finally made it back to shore.
 The luxury cruise turned into a nightmare when the 1,100-foot boat battled 30-foot waves and hurricane-force winds gusting up to 120 miles per hour.
 Ceilings came apart.
 Vases destroyed.
 Deck chairs tossed in a pile.

-Jacob states, “This felt like it was a disaster movie, one of those, I don’t know, Towering Infernos, but this was even crazier.
+He said, “This felt like it was a disaster movie, one of those, I don’t know, Towering Infernos, but this was even crazier.
 I was living in this Hollywood movie.
 It’s probably the biggest scare that I’ve had so far in my life.”

-We talked to Shara Strand via Skype.
-She was so afraid she called her mother, just in case she didn’t survive.
+Another passenger said she was so afraid she called her mother, just in case she didn’t survive.
 “I just wanted to call and say that I loved her.”
 The harrowing ordeal played out on social media, some passengers reporting the ship listing at 45 degrees.
 Many of the passengers were told to remain in their rooms with no contact to updates from the captain or the crew from the ship.

 “We didn’t have any idea of the magnitude of the storm.”
-Said Peter, “He says the boat was listing so much his third-deck cabin was underwater.
+Said Roy, “He says the boat was listing so much his third-deck cabin was underwater.
 Our porthole was like a washing machine, literally.
 We were underwater on the third deck.”
 But the Anthem of the Sea’s captain says he didn’t realize the magnitude of the storm ahead of time, and he’s now defending his decision to set sail with a storm brewing in the Atlantic.

 In a video broadcast internally to all 4,500 passengers’ staterooms Monday, Captain Claus Andersen, who ordered everyone onboard the ship to stay in their rooms, says he’s never experienced anything like it.